swaptacular/swpt_accounts/protocol.rst

    * Account's configuration have not been updated for some time.
      [#config-delay]_

-   * It is very unlikely that a pending incoming transfer will be lost if the account is removed from server's database.

    * It is very unlikely that an amount bigger than ``negligible_amount`` will be lost if the account is removed from server's database.